 4. Read-Dunning Memorial Park

 Like many poor farms and mental hospitals in Illinois, the Cook County Poor Farm (and the asylum built upon it) had a tragic history.
 This tragedy spawned a diaspora of ghost stories as the modern City of Chicago spread around it and, eventually, over the site itself.
 The original poor farm, established in 1851, occupied over 150 acres.
 The Cook County Insane Asylum was built there in 1858 and housed nearly 600 patients by 1885.
 When much of the complex was finally demolished a century later, the real estate developer who purchased the land was shocked to discover that her construction crews were digging up bodies.
 Archaeologists conducted an excavation and discovered three cemeteries on the property.
 The bodies were removed and reburied in a 3-acre park now called Read-Dunning Memorial Park.
-The Chicago-Read Mental Health Center is also located on land formerly belonging to the poor farm.
-Residents of the area have told author Ursula Bielski about various ghostly encounters in the stores and other buildings constructed over the original poor farm property, including sightings of a specter of an elderly woman in a hospital gown.
+The Chicago-Read Mental Health Centre is also located on land formerly belonging to the poor farm.
+Residents of the area have told author Ursula Bielski about various ghostly encounters in the stores and other buildings constructed over the original poor farm property, including sightings of a spectre of an elderly woman in a hospital gown.

 3. Starved Rock State Park